barracuda-cloudgen-access/access-cli/README.md

  - From CSV files, using `--from-file=filename.csv --file-format=csv`
    - In this case, fyde-cli will expect a file containing comma-separated values, with one record per line.
 The first record must be a header mapping each column to the correct record field

+The expected formats when using JSON and CSV files are documented in [the fyde-cli wiki](https://github.com/fyde/fyde-cli/wiki#batch-mode-operations).

 ### Behavior on error

 When creating, editing or deleting multiple records in one go, by default fyde-cli will stop on the first error.
-However, one may want to perform the operation in a "best effort" basis, where fyde-cli will continue processing the remaining records/arguments regardless of previous errors.
+However, one may want to perform the operation in a "best effort" basis, where fyde-cli will continue processing the remaining records/arguments regardless of previous server-issued errors.
 This can be enabled using the `--continue-on-error` flag.
-When this flag is passed, fyde-cli should never exit with a non-zero code.
+When this flag is passed, fyde-cli never exits with a non-zero code, as long as the input is correctly formatted and all errors come from server-side operations.

 ## Reporting issues